JakeCallcut/Programming-Notes/C# notes.md

     decimal return = 43800.56m;

-you have to use an m after the number so that C# knows we are defining a decimal.
+you have to use an m after the number so that C# knows we are defining a *decimal*.

+### Incrementing and Decrementing

+> Incrementing and decrementing a number means adding a